Nomagno/Halfive/docs/HWVM_SPEC.md

 and (7) V1 V2 R3 - PERFORM A BINARY 'and' ON V1 AND V2, WRITE THE RESULT TO R3
 or (8) V1 V2 R3 - PERFORM A BINARY 'or' ON V1 AND V2, WRITE THE RESULT TO R3
 xor (9) V1 V2 R3 - PERFORM A BINARY 'xor' ON V1 AND V2, WRITE THE RESULT TO R3
-xor (10) V1 R2 - PERFORM A BINARY 'xor' ON V1, WRITE THE RESULT TO R2
+not (10) V1 R2 - PERFORM A BINARY 'not' ON V1, WRITE THE RESULT TO R2
 cmp (11) V1, V2 - SUBSTACT V2 *FROM* V1, BUT *WITHOUT* SAVING THE RESULT.
 SETS CARRY/ZERO FLAGS APPROPIATELY
 subs (12) ID - SEE SECTION BELOW sube (13) ID - SEE SECTION BELOW